JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ![Xcode Build Phases]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-run-script-order.png') }})

-We are ready now to start coding the iOS application and to use Kotlin code from it
+We are now ready to start coding the iOS application and to use the Kotlin code from it

 ## Calling Kotlin Code from Swift

 Remember, our goal is to show the text message on the screen.
 As we see, our iOS application does not draw anything on the screen.
 Let's make it show the `UILabel` with the text message.
-We replace the contents
-of the `ViewController.swift` file with the following code:
+We need to replace the contents of the `ViewController.swift` file with the following code:

 <div class="sample" markdown="1" mode="swift" theme="idea" data-highlight-only="1" auto-indent="false">